 A collection of poems by Farrah Miranda, A New Kind of Community, navigates the anger, loss, absurdity and greed at the heart of a widespread housing crisis; along with the complexities and contradictions of art-making in an increasingly unliveable city.
 Miranda describes the project saying, “It is no secret that as public art goes up, so do home prices.
 Ballooning rents and mortgages are creating new breaking points all around.
 I struggle with what it means to produce art in this context – these poems reflect that”.
 Miranda is a transdisciplinary artist.
 This is her first collection of poetry.

-A New Kind of Community will be released in stages throughout July and August on the ArtworxTO website.
+A New Kind of Community runs from August 17 to September 30, 2022 on the ArtworxTO website.

 About the Artist

 Farrah Miranda is an Abu Dhabi born, Toronto-based artist of Goan and Mangalorean descent.
 Born in the Gulf to parents who were migrant workers, Miranda’s lived experience has confronted her with the way people, places, objects and experiences are bordered.
 This inspires aspects of her artistic practice in which she questions how borders are enacted through processes of categorization, securitization, censorship and control.